IIIF/api/source/api/presentation/3.0/index.md

  * A canvas _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if there are multiple images or resources that make up the representation.
  * A content resource _MAY_ have one or more thumbnails and _SHOULD_ have at least one thumbnail if it is an option in a choice of resources.
  * Other resource types _MAY_ have one or more thumbnails.

+##### navDate
+A date that the client can use for navigation purposes when presenting the resource to the user in a time-based user interface, such as a calendar or timeline.
+The value _MUST_ be an `xsd:dateTime` literal in UTC, expressed in the form "YYYY-MM-DDThh:mm:ssZ".
+If the exact time is not known, then "00:00:00" _SHOULD_ be used.
+Similarly, the month or day _SHOULD_ be 01 if not known.
+There _MUST_ be at most one `navDate` associated with any given resource.
+More descriptive date ranges, intended for display directly to the user, _SHOULD_ be included in the `metadata` property for human consumption.

+ * A collection or manifest _MAY_ have exactly one navigation date associated with it.
+ * Other resource types _MUST NOT_ have navigation dates.

 ####  3.2.
 Rights and Licensing Properties